-I) Provide adequate support such as table extensions, saw horses, etc. for a workpiece that is wider or longer than the table top.
+- I) Provide adequate support such as table extensions, saw horses, etc. for a workpiece that is wider or longer than the table top.
 Workpieces longer or wider than the mitre saw table can tip if not securely supported.
-If the cut-off piece or workpiece tips, it can lift the lower guard or be thrown by the spinning blade.

-m) Do not use another person as a substitute for a table extension or as additional support.
-Unstable support for the workpiece can cause the blade to bind or the workpiece to shift during the cutting operation pulling you and the helper into the spinning blade.

-n) The cut-off piece must not be jammed or pressed by any means against the spinning saw blade.
-If confined, i.e. using length stops, the cut-off piece could get wedged against the blade and thrown violently.

-- o) Always use a clamp or a fixture designed to properly support round material such as rods or tubing.
-Rods have a tendency to roll while being cut, causing the blade to "bite" and pull the work with your hand into the blade. p) Let the blade reach full speed before contacting the workpiece.
-This will reduce the risk of the workpiece being thrown. q) If the workpiece or blade becomes jammed, turn the mitre saw off.
+If the cut-off piece or workpiece tips, it can lift the lower guard or be thrown by the spinning blade. - m) Do not use another person as a substitute for a table extension or as additional support.
+Unstable support for the workpiece can cause the blade to bind or the workpiece to shift during the cutting operation pulling you and the helper into the spinning blade. - n) The cut-off piece must not be jammed or pressed by any means against the spinning saw blade.
+If confined, i.e. using length stops, the cut-off piece could get wedged against the blade and thrown violently. - o) Always use a clamp or a fixture designed to properly support round material such as rods or tubing.
+Rods have a tendency to roll while being cut, causing the blade to "bite" and pull the work with your hand into the blade. - p) Let the blade reach full speed before contacting the workpiece.
+This will reduce the risk of the workpiece being thrown. - q) If the workpiece or blade becomes jammed, turn the mitre saw off.
 Wait for all moving parts to stop and disconnect the plug from the power source and/or remove the battery pack.
-Then work to free the jammed material. - r) After finishing the cut, release the switch, hold the saw head down and wait for the blade to stop before removing the cut-off piece.
-Reaching with your hand near the coasting blade is dangerous.
+Then work to free the jammed material.
+Continued sawing with a jammed workpiece could cause loss of control or damage to the mitre saw. - r) After finishing the cut, release the switch, hold the saw head down and wait for the blade to stop before removing the cut-off piece.